ucsd-progsys/liquidhaskell/README.md

 How To Run Regression Tests
 ---------------------------

+You can run all the tests by

     $ stack test

-To use threads to speed up the tests
+To pass in specific parameters and run a subset of the tests

-    $ make THREADS=30 test
+    $ stack test liquidhaskell --fast  --test-arguments "--liquid-opts --no-termination -p Unit"

 Or your favorite number of threads, depending on cores etc.

 You can directly extend and run the tests by modifying

     tests/test.hs

-To run the regression test *and* the benchmarks run

-    $ make all-test

 How to Profile
 --------------